36a5/Kolna_Akhthar/README.md

 ### Note
 - Waste detection and greenery percentage features will be added soon.

+This is an underdevelopment project, and we are going to add a lot of features in the future, إن شاء الله.

 For more details, please refer to the project files.